tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

 The second thing you need to do?
 Back up the files before making any changes.

-Once you find the file and open it in a text editor (remember, it&#8217;s just an XML document), this is what you&#8217;ll see.
+Once you find the file and open it in a text editor (remember, it's just an XML document), this is what you'll see.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/All/ConfigFileStart.JPG?mtime=1296005818"><img alt="" src="/wp-content/uploads/blogs/All/ConfigFileStart.JPG?mtime=1296005818" width="730" height="245" /></a>